Pizzi (Portuguese footballer): Benfica

 In the 2014–15 season, Pizzi joined Portuguese champions Benfica and was converted from winger to central midfielder, like his predecessor Enzo Pérez.
 On 5 October 2014, Pizzi debuted in a 4–0 win against Arouca in Primeira Liga.
 On 14 January 2015, Pizzi scored his first goal for Benfica, from a penalty kick, in another 4–0 home win against Arouca, this time in the third round of league cup.
 On 28 February, Pizzi scored his first goal for Benfica in the league, in the thrashing of Estoril (6–0).

 Pizzi scored 12 times in 48 games over the 2016–17 season as Benfica won a domestic double.
 He was voted Player of the Month consecutively from October/November to December, and eventually Player of the Season at the LPFP Awards.

 On 1 December 2017, during the Porto vs Benfica match, Pizzi was attacked in the back by a supporter of Porto who invaded the pitch; Porto faced a maximum of two behind closed doors matches but was only fined €2,860.

 On 10 August 2018, Pizzi scored a first-half hat-trick in a 3–2 home win over Vitória de Guimarães in the opening (league) match of the 2018–19 season, and was again voted Player of the Month for August 2018.
 He scored 15 goals and made 23 assists in 55 matches overall that season as Benfica regained the league title, and at its conclusion he signed a new contract until 2023.

 Pizzi scored twice in the 2019 Supertaça Cândido de Oliveira on 4 August, a 5–0 win over city rivals Sporting CP at the Estádio Algarve.
-By scoring twice on 14 December in a 4–0 win over F.C.
-Famalicão he had recorded 16 goals for the season, 11 of which in the league, making it already his highest-scoring season.
+By scoring twice on 14 December in a 4–0 win over Famalicão he had recorded 16 goals for the season, 11 of which in the league, making it already his highest-scoring season.
 He ended the season with 18, joint-best alongside teammate Carlos Vinícius and Rio Ave's Mehdi Taremi.

 On 16 December 2020, Pizzi made his 300th Benfica appearance in a penalty shootout win over Vitória de Guimarães in the league cup quarter-finals; he scored a late spot-kick to draw the game 1–1.
-The following 23 November, he reached 350 games when he came on as a substitute in a goalless draw at FC Barcelona in the Champions League group stage; he was used more often from the bench in the 2021–22 season.
+The following 23 November, he reached 350 games when he came on as a substitute in a goalless draw at Barcelona in the Champions League group stage; he was used more often from the bench in the 2021–22 season.

-On 8 February 2022, Pizzi was loaned to İstanbul Başakşehir F.K. until the end of the Turkish Süper Lig season.
-He scored his only goal on his debut four days later, opening a 2–0 home win over Gaziantep FK.
+On 8 February 2022, after a controversial discussion and conflict with manager Jorge Jesus, Pizzi was loaned to İstanbul Başakşehir until the end of the Turkish Süper Lig season.
+He scored his only goal on his debut four days later, opening a 2–0 home win over Gaziantep.